henry2004y/Ganymede/menu1.md

 K-H instability driven surface waves --> mode conversion to Alfvén wave inside the magnetosphere?

+## KH Instability

+There are some interests in analyzing the K-H instability on the flanks of the magnetopause.
+Nawapat Kaweeyanun, the student of Adam Masters, also has a paper on this subject.
+From the plasma-moon interaction workshop discussion with him, we are still not so sure about the effect of multiple ion species and different energy levels.

+One big factor in the onset condition is the $M/Q$ ratio.
+Since most of the heavy ions are O+ and S++, both of which have $M/Q=16$, it does not matter if we distinguish them or not.
+The linear K-H instability onset condition only relies on the bulk plasma properties.
+However, the linear growth rate, $\gamma$, depends on the particle temperature.
+We know that in Ganymede's case the energetic particles contributes to most of the thermal pressures, despite the fact that the number densities are small compared to their cold bulk brothers.
+Currently I am not clear about the exact expression of the dependence of $\gamma$ on velocity/energy/pressure/density, but definitely a strict theory requires the relation of these basic factors other than temperature.
+In my point of view, temperature is such an ambiguous quantity that is almost meaningless in space.
+When people talk about energetic particles, they use energies in eV.

 [Neubauer1980]: https://doi.org/10.1029/JA085iA03p01171
 [Jia+2008]: https://doi.org/10.1029/2007JA012748
 [Duling+2014]: https://doi.org/10.1002/2013JA019554